-- To avoid losing study results that have already included your information - To provide limited information for research, education, or other activities.
-(This information would not include your name, social security number, or anything else that could let others know who you are.) - To help University and government officials make sure that the study was conducted properly
+- To avoid losing study results that have already included your child's information - To provide limited information for research, education, or other activities.
+(This information would not include your child's name, social security number, or anything else that could let others know who your child is.) - To help University and government officials make sure that the study was conducted properly